-Rule 404(a)(1) has been amended to provide that when the accused attacks the character of an alleged victim under subdivision (a)(2) of this Rule, the door is opened to an attack on the same character trait of the accused.
+Rule 404(a)(1) has been amended to provide that when the accused attacks the character of a victim under subdivision (a)(2) of this Rule, the door is opened to an attack on a corresponding character trait of the accused.
 Current law does not allow the government to introduce negative character evidence as to the accused unless the accused introduces evidence of good character.
 See, e.g., United States v.
 Fountain, 768 F.2d 790 (7th Cir.
-1985) (when the accused offers proof of self-defense, this permits proof of the alleged victim's character trait for peacefulness, but it does not permit proof of the accused's character trait for violence).
+1985) (when the defendant offers proof of self-defense, this permits proof of the victim 's character trait for peacefulness, but it does not permit proof of the defendant 's character trait for violence).

-The amendment makes clear that an accused cannot attack an alleged victim's character and yet remain shielded from the disclosure of equally relevant evidence concerning the same character trait of the accused.
-For example, in a murder case with a claim of selfdefense, the accused, to bolster this defense, might offer evidence of the alleged victim's allegedly violent disposition.
-If the government has evidence that the accused has a violent character, but is not allowed to offer this evidence as part of its rebuttal, then the jury has only part of the information it needs for an informed assessment of the probabilities as to who was the initial aggressor.
-This may be the case even if evidence of the accused's prior violent acts is admitted under Rule 404(b), because such evidence can be admitted only for limited purposes and not to show action in conformity with the accused's character on a specific occasion.
-Thus, the amendment is designed to permit a more balanced presentation of character evidence when the accused chooses to attack the character of the alleged victim.
+The amendment makes clear that the accused cannot attack the victim's character and yet remain shielded from the disclosure of equally relevant evidence concerning the accused's own corresponding character trait.
+For example, in a murder case where the defendant claims self-defense, the defendant, to bolster this defense, might offer evidence of the victim's allegedly violent disposition.
+If the government has evidence that the defendant has a violent character, but is not allowed to offer this evidence as part of its rebuttal, then the jury has only part of the information it needs for an informed assessment of the probabilities as to who was the initial aggressor.
+This may be the case even if evidence of the defendant's prior violent acts is admitted under Rule 404(b), because such evidence can be admitted only for limited purposes and not to show action in conformity with the defendant's character on a specific occasion.
+Thus, the amendment is designed to permit a more balanced presentation of character evidence when the accused chooses to attack the character of the victim.

 The amendment does not affect the admissibility of specific acts of uncharged misconduct offered for a purpose other than proving character under Rule 404(b).
 Nor does it affect the standards for proof of character by evidence of other sexual behavior or sexual offenses under Rules 412-415.
 By its placement in Rule 404(a)(1), the amendment covers only proof of character by way of reputation or opinion.
+Finally, the amendment does not permit proof of the defendant 's character when the defendant attacks the victim 's character as a witness under Rules 608 or 609.